apache/flex-utilities/flex-maven-tools/flex-sdk-converter/README.txt

 Apache Flex SDK Converter
 =========================
-	The Mavenizer tool is used to convert the Apache and Adobe Flex SDKs and Air SDKs into Maven artifacts.
+	The Apache Flex SDK Converter tool is used to convert the Apache and Adobe Flex SDKs and Air SDKs into Maven artifacts.
 Automatically creating the Directories, pom-files, copying and moving the resources to the correct destinations.

 	These artifacts can be used in Maven builds using the Flexmojos plugin (Starting with version 6.x).